waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - ROCKY (Onix Lv 6), EGG (Cleffa Lv 5), XFDW (Meowth Lv 16), FRITTATA (Togepi Lv 5), SHUCKIE (Shuckle Lv 15).

 # General Lessons Learned
-- Navigation Buffer: After using a warp, move 3+ tiles away before starting a new path.
+- Navigation Buffer: After using a warp, move at least 3 tiles away before starting a new path to prevent re-entry loops.
+- Repel Trick: Leading with a Pokemon lower level than the target but higher than local wild Pokemon filters out non-targets.
+- Tool Timing: Menu-heavy tools like Pokédex tracking require significant 'sleep' delays (600ms+) to account for UI transitions.
-- Repel Refresh: If game incorrectly claims Repel is active after wearing off, move 1 step to reset state.
+- Repel Refresh: Verified.
+If the game incorrectly claims a Repel is "still in effect" after it wears off, take one step of movement to reset the internal state.
-- Phone Calls: Interrupt gameplay but do not affect Repel count.
+- Ledge Mechanics: LEDGE_HOP_DOWN tiles are one-way (Down/South only).
+They act as walls when approached from the South.
+- Phone Calls: NPCs like Arnie can call and interrupt gameplay.

 # Menu Navigation
-- Circular Menu: Unreliable fixed Up/Down counts.
-Verify cursor position.
+- Lesson: The main menu is circular.
+Using a fixed number of 'Up' or 'Down' presses is unreliable.
+Always verify cursor position or use relative movement.
 - Pokédex AREA: Press 'A' on entry -> move to 'AREA' -> press 'A'.